norhap/OctEtFHD-skin/README.md

 Original skin by Octagon Germany

-Modified to be compatible with Open Vision
+Modified to be compatible with Open Vision, revamped by norhap

 ![Screenshot](sc1.jpg)
 ![Screenshot](sc2.jpg)